Larry and Will are two large guys with white beards living in the hills of West Virginia.

 Last time, we observed a sad confirmation of the poverty and drug addiction draining this region when I interviewed a woman down on her luck.
 This week, we disrupt some stereotypes.

-On the rainy afternoon of August 3rd, I followed the directions Larry had given in his email.
+Larry had initially reached out to me on the travelers network Couchsurfing.com.
+On this rainy afternoon of August 3rd, I followed the directions he had given in his email.
 The freeway out of Charleston led to a roadway, which led to a country road, which led to a dirt road.
 The foliage alongside the route gradually tunneled me in as the rain water flows became a prominent feature on the dirt road.

 Driving cautiously on the rocky road, I wondered if I went too far–past the .9 miles I was instructed to go since the last turn.
 Worried I might be lost, I told myself I’d go another mile before turning around.